willfish/cv/index.md

 **HMRC - Senior Software Engineer (Contract)**, `November 2020 - September 2024`

-Responsibilities

-- Introduced standardized code review templates and checklists, improving code quality and communication within the development team
-- Implemented and maintained various infrastructure components, including new applications, environment configurations, and autoscaling.

 Achievements

 - Led the migration from GovUK PaaS to AWS ECS, ensuring a smooth transition through iterative deployments and comprehensive testing with Cypress.
 This involved configuring AWS services such as ECS, Cloudfront, Application Load Balancers, and Route 53.